 KK 803

-Looking back over the past five years, the global automobile industry has gone through a turbulent first half, during which the main focus of competition was “energy defines the car” — a race in battery technology and driving range.
+In retrospect, over the past five years, the global automobile industry has undergone dramatic changes in its first half, during which “energy defines the car” was the theme of competition, i.e. a race in battery technology and driving range.

-Last week, I conducted an in-depth analysis of the structural contradictions facing Hong Kong’s electric-vehicle charging market: land resources are extremely scarce and power capacity is limited; relying on an extensive growth model that simply “piles up hardware” is clearly unwise.
+In last week’s column, I did an in-depth analysis of the structural contradictions confronting Hong Kong’s electric vehicle (EV) charging market: acute scarcity of land and limitations in power capacity.
+Pursuing extensive growth by simply “piling up hardware” is decidedly ill-advised.

 For many electric vehicle (EV) owners in Hong Kong, circling around the car park near home after work to look for an available charging spot has become a daily routine.
 At weekends, they drive to park at shopping malls, only to find few charging bays available.